 Intelligent, independent, and eager to please, the Norwegian Buhund dog breed can handle all kinds of dog jobs and sports with ease.
-He needs lots of exercise and attention, and is a quick learner.

 See below for complete list of Norwegian Buhund characteristics!